Aflatoxin: Major types and their metabolites

-AFM, AFQ, and AFL retain the possibility to become an epoxide.
-Nevertheless, they appear much less capable of causing mutagenesis than the unmetabolized toxin.
+AFM, AFQ, and AFL retain the possibility of becoming an epoxide.
+Nevertheless, they appear much less capable of causing mutagenesis than the unmetabolized ABM.

 Contamination conditions

 Aflatoxins are produced by both Aspergillus flavus and Aspergillus parasiticus, which are common forms of 'weedy' molds widespread in nature.
-The presence of those molds does not always indicate that harmful levels of aflatoxin are present, but does indicate a significant risk.
-The molds can colonize and contaminate food before harvest or during storage, especially following prolonged exposure to a high-humidity environment, or to stressful conditions such as drought.
-Aflatoxin contamination is increasing in crops such as maize as a result of climate change creating better conditions for these molds.
+The presence of those molds does not always indicate that harmful levels of aflatoxin are present, but it does indicate a significant risk.
+The molds can colonize and contaminate food before harvest or during storage, especially following prolonged exposure to a high-humidity environment or to stressful conditions such as drought.
+Aflatoxin contamination is increasing in crops such as maize as a result of climate change, creating better conditions for these molds.